abogdanova/SwarmGE/README.md

 #About PonyGE2
 -------------

+PonyGE2 is primarily a Python implementation of canonical Grammatical Evolution, but it also includes a number of other popular techniques and EC aspects.

 A full breakdown of the currently implemented elements in PonyGE2 is provided below.
 This includes a brief description of each individual component and how to activate them.

 #Evolutionary Parameters:
 ------------------------

 One of the central components of PonyGE is the `algorithm.parameters.params` dictionary.
 This dictionary is referenced throughout the entire program and is used to streamline the whole process by keeping all optional parameters in the one place.
 This also means that there is little to no need for arguments to the various functions in PonyGE, as these arguments can often be read directly from the parameters dictionary.
 Furthermore, the parameters dictionary is used to specify and store optional functions such as `initialisation`, `crossover`, `mutation`, and `replacement`.

 There are three different ways to specify operational parameters with PonyGE.

 1. The first and most basic method is to modify the algorithm.parameters.params dictionary directly in the code.
 2. The second method is to list your desired parameters in a specialised parameters text file.
-Example parameters files are located in the parameters folder.
+Example parameters files are located in the `parameters` folder.
 When using parameters files, it is necessary to specify the desired parameter file from the command line.
 This is done by calling

         --parameters [FULL FILE NAME INCLUDING EXTENSION]

-3. The third and final method is to list all desired parameters from the command line.
+3. The third and final method is to list desired parameters from the command line.
 To see a list of all currently available command-line arguments implemented in the parser, type

         $ python ponyge.py --help

-*__NOTE__ that each of the above three options successively supersedes the* *previous ones, i.e. parameters specified in a paremeters file will over-write* *those set in the original* `algorithm.parameters.params` *dictionary, and* *parameters set from the command line will over-write those set in the* *parameters file.*
+*__NOTE__ that each of the above three options successively supersedes the previous ones, i.e. parameters specified in a parameters file will over-write those set in the original* `algorithm.parameters.params` *dictionary, and parameters set from the command line will over-write those set in the parameters file.*

 PonyGE2 automatically parses the correct path for all operators, meaning you don't have to specify the full direct path but only the name of the desired operator, e.g.

     --crossover subtree